Tunable axial potentials for atom chip waveguides: INTRODUCTION

 \section{INTRODUCTION}

 { }

 Experiments with cold atoms often rely on carefully designed magnetic fields to create potentials for specific experimental requirements.
-One method for creating magnetic potentials are ``atom chips,'' where planar multilayer structures with complex wire patterns are produced lithographically~\cite{Du2004,Fortagh2007,Trinker2008} or by etching direct bonded copper (DBC) on an aluminum nitride (AlN) substrate~\cite{Squires2011}.
-The general trapping parameters are determined by the wire pattern and the specific trapping potential is determined by the chip currents which enables a broad range of possible magnetic trapping parameters \cite{Hansel2001}.
-The magnetic traps can further be expanded with the addition of radio frequency~\cite{Hofferberth2007-1} and microwave~\cite{Bohi2009} fields.
-The extensive configurability and compact size of atom chips has made them a cornerstone of emerging atomic sensor technologies~\cite{Carter2013,Berrada2013,Chuang2011,Robins2013}.
-Precise control over the atom chip potential is becoming increasingly important, however, few designs take full advantage of the arbitrary configurability afforded by atom chips.
+A leading method for generating magnetic potentials involves the design and fabrication of ``atom chips''~\cite{keil_fifteen_2016, fortagh_magnetic_2007}, conducting wires on one or more dielectric substrates.
+Typically, the trap shape is determined by the wire pattern while the magnitude of the trapping field is determined by the chip currents.
+This enables a broad range of possible magnetic trap positions and parameters.
+Magnetic trap capabilities can be expanded with the addition of radio frequency~\cite{schumm_matter-wave_2005,Hofferberth2007-1} and microwave~\cite{Bohi2009} fields.
+Periodic wire structures~\cite{grabowski_lattice_2003, yun_practical_2006, yin_magnetic_2002}, permanent magnets~\cite{hall_condensate_2007}, diffractive magnetic lattices~\cite{gunther_combined_2005, gunther_diffraction_2005}, and optical elements for the generation~\cite{imhof_two-dimensional_2017, mcgilligan_grating_2017, cotter_design_2016}, manipulation~\cite{Du2004}, and detection~\cite{colombe_strong_2007} of ultracold ensembles have been successfully integrated with atom chips.
+Due to their extensive configurability, and compact size, atom chips have become a cornerstone of emerging atomic sensor technologies~\cite{Carter2013,berrada_integrated_2013,Chuang2011,Robins2013,abend_atom-chip_2016,tino_precision_2013}.

-In this paper, we present a method for designing atom chips which produce tunable 1D magnetic potentials by summing the magnetic field contributions from multiple wire pairs.
-Both even and odd contributions are accessible, enabling arbitrary polynomial potentials to be realized.
-The linear combination of the fields produces a total magnetic field that can be written as a nth-order polynomial.
+In this paper, we present a design methodology for producing dynamically tunable one-dimensional (1D) magnetic potentials by summing the magnetic-field contributions from multiple wire pairs on an atom chip.
+The field of a single wire can be Taylor expanded about the position of the atom trap, revealing a polynomial series.
+With two wires of equal or opposite current, equidistant from the location of the trap minimum, odd or even terms, respectively, are eliminated from the series expansion due to symmetry.
+With multiple wire pairs of the appropriate spacing, an orthogonal basis set is realized.
+The linear combination of the fields creates a total magnetic field that can be approximated as an $n$th-order polynomial in the trapping region.
 We show that the order of the polynomial is determined by the number and locations of the wire pairs and that the coefficients of the polynomial are determined by the ratio of currents in the wire pairs.
-Thus, a single chip design can be used to realize a wide range of trapping potentials.
-This tunability applies to a variety of experiments, including trapped atom interferometry~\cite{Burke2009, Westbrook2009}, chip-based precision measurements~\cite{Riedel2010}, 1D Bose gases~\cite{Jacqmin2012}, and atomtronic devices~\cite{Chuang2011,Zozulya2013,Hansel2001}.